mjuric/conda-lsst/README.md

 [EUPS](https://github.com/RobertLuptonTheGood/eups), the package manager that LSST uses internally.

-This code is alpha quality, and has only been tested on OS X.
+This code is alpha quality.
+It has been tested on OS X and Linux.

 ## Prerequisites